aceew/aws-lambda-env-vars/README.md

 ## FAQs

 ### My Lambda config exceeds 4KB.
 What do I do?
-Lambda imposes a 4KB limit on function config, this is inclusive of environment variables.
-By using a few encrypted environment variables it easy to quickly reach this limit.
+Lambda imposes a 4KB limit on function config, this is inclusive of environment variables. and by using a few encrypted environment variables it easy to quickly reach this limit.
+The way this package recommends using environment variables when the Lambda config reaches 4KB is by storing a file in S3 that is encrypted at rest and pulling this down on the first invocation of the Lambda function and caching it for reduced calls to S3.

 ### Why is the aws-sdk a dev dependency?
 The package depends on the aws-sdk, however it is not listed as a dependency as it should be installed on your lambda environment by default.